turn2river/eCommerce-Application/README.md

     After executing this command you will see all the errors in the code of all the files with .ts and .tsx extensions

     If errors are detected, some of them can be fixed automatically by running the following command

     ```shell
     npm run lint:fix
     ```

 5.  **Run Prettier to format code**

     If you want to format the code according to Prettier rules, you can run the following command

     ```shell
     npm run prettier
     ```

     It will format the code in all the files.

-6.  **Run StyleLint to finde and fix mistakes in style files with .scss extension**
+6.  **Run StyleLint to find and fix mistakes in style files with .scss extension**

 If you want to check for errors in the .scss files, you can run the following command

     ```shell
     npm run stylelint